 Tally: You are NOT allowed to tally the names as you read them in.
 You must use the size of the array to see how many names are in the array.
-Tally means something like x=x+1 or x++ as you loop.
+(Tally means something like x=x+1 or x++ while you loop.)